Crimson & Clover (album): CD re-release

 The version of Crimson and Clover on the 1991 "Crimson and Clover/Cellophane Symphony" CD is the same as the original album version; however, digital audio workstation software was used to fix the speed and pitch error made in 1968.
-The CD booklet states that "Crimson and Clover" is now as it was "meant to be heard," and that Tommy James is "very satisfied" with the reissue of the recordings in CD format.
+The CD booklet states that "Crimson and Clover" is now as it was "meant to be heard," and that James is "very satisfied" with the reissue of the recordings in CD format.